-Barefoot running has become popular in the last five years.
-But a barefoot running debate has ensued within the running community.
-While both sides vigorously support their running choice, the science is out.
-Neither side wins.
-There is no evidence that barefoot running is better than “shod” running (a fancy way of saying wearing shoes), or vice versa.
+Despite the resurgence, there's a lot of debate about barefoot running within the running community.
+While both sides vigorously support their choice, the science is out.
+There's no evidence that barefoot running is better than “shod” running (a fancy way of saying wearing shoes), or vice versa.

 1. Barefoot running can modify how your feet strike the ground and reduce impact.
 Running shoes cause us to strike the ground heel first (known as the heel strike).
 This increases the force on our feet (and body) by up to 2 to 3 times.
 In contrast, barefoot running causes us to strike with the ball of our foot (called a midfoot or forefoot strike, depending on where the foot lands).
 This strike creates less impact.
 Less force could reduce the risk of repetitive injuries like stress fractures, plantar fasciitis, and runner’s knee.

 2. It can make your feet—and arches—stronger.
 Barefoot running strengthens the muscles in your feet—particularly your arches.
-As researchers at Harvard argue, “A healthy foot is a strong foot, one that pronates less and is less liable to develop a collapsed arch.”
+As researchers at Harvard University argue, “A healthy foot is a strong foot, one that pronates less and is less liable to develop a collapsed arch.”

 In 1960, Bikila won the Olympic marathon barefoot.
 His lean body and long stride were accentuated by the fact that he wasn’t wearing shoes.
 Bikila came back in 1964 to win the Olympic marathon again, only this time with shoes on.
 In 1968, he had to drop out of the race midway due to an injury.

 1. It strains other areas of the feet.
 Going barefoot will change your stride.
-A switch to forefoot and midfoot striking can strain the Achilles tendon.
+A switch to forefoot and mid-foot striking can strain the Achilles tendon.
 If you have a history of Achilles tendinitis, this might not be the best option.
 Some studies have contended that it can also cause bone injuries.

 2. Proper shoes and insoles can prevent bad running gaits such as overpronation.
 When you overpronate, your ankle rolls inward when your foot hits the ground.
-This can lead to a host of injuries including shin splints and planter fasciitis.
+This can lead to a host of injuries including shin splints and plantar fasciitis.
 Proper shoes and insoles will prevent this.

 3. The ground can be unforgiving.
 Ever run across broken glass, gravel, or dog poop?
 Glad you were wearing shoes?
 Not everyone has access to the sand of Copacabana Beach.
 Serious cuts, blisters, and scrapes can result from barefoot running.

-If you’ve been thinking about trying it, start slow.
-Your leg muscles and feet will have to work in different ways to accommodate your new striking pattern and shorter stride.
+When you do run without shoes, remember, your leg muscles and feet will have to work in different ways to accommodate your new striking pattern and shorter stride.
 See if your feet are up to the task.
 Reduce your mileage.
-Stretch often.
-Try minimalist running shoes before going completely barefoot.
+And stretch often.